top of page

 5) Nourish and Hydrate

 The power of being adequately fueled nutritionally cannot be overstated.
 Similarly, dehydration impacts our bodies and our minds on a profound level.
-Headaches, nausea, fatigue, poor concentration and moodiness are all symptoms of not drinking enough fluid, but something as simple as the right flask of drinking bottle could change all that.
+Headaches, nausea, fatigue, poor concentration and moodiness are all symptoms of not drinking enough fluid and I rember them all, well.
+Something as simple as the right flask of drinking bottle could change all that.
 Once I bought myself an insulated cup that I could open and close with one hand, my hydration levels improved and so did my mental state.
-There’s no denying that convenience foods can be lifesavers at times.
-Rather than feeling bad about eating them if and when you do, simply add fresh fruit and vegetables to them to give yourself a boost.
-I would never advocate denying yourself those double chocolate chip cookies with a breastfeeder’s appetite(!), but maybe have a banana or a handful of raisins too.
-Your body will thank you, I promise.

 6) What About Breastfeeding?